 Then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband.Ruth 1:5(NASB)

-She had become old, widowed, stateless and penniless, with two pagan daughters-in-law, and a heart that was far away from God.
-We read, then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband.
-What a terrible condition to find yourself in – but Naomi had left her homeland, property, relatives, house and went far away from the land in which God had planted His people.
+She had become old, widowed, stateless, and penniless, with two pagan daughters-in-law and a heart that was far away from God.
+We read: "Then both Mahlon and Chilion also died, and the woman was bereft of her two children and her husband."
+What a terrible condition to find yourself in.
+And Naomi had left her homeland, property, relatives, and house, and had gone far away from the land in which God had planted His people.
 She had wandered far, far away from the Lord.

-However, it was when she reached the 'slough of despond’, the 'pit of despair' and a state of utter desperation that Naomi repented of her foolish choices.
-She remembered the former times and returned to the Lord her God, in the land of promise, and He honoured her choice – for she was given the responsibility to act as grandmother to Obed – the son of Ruth, her daughter-in-law, who would become the father of Jesse, who was the father to the renowned king David.
+However, it was when she reached the 'slough of despond' the 'pit of despair' and a state of utter desperation, that Naomi repented of her foolish choices.
+She remembered the former times and returned to the Lord, her God, in the land of promise.
+And the Lord honoured her choice, for she was given the responsibility to act as grandmother to Obed (the son of Ruth, her daughter-in-law), who would become the father of Jesse, who was the father to the renowned king David.

-It is by grace we have become His sons and daughters – through faith in Christ, and No matter how far any one of us have strayed from the Lord – He is always ready and willing to bring His lost sheep back into the fold, and by His grace will even reward us as well, when we die to self and live for Him.
+It is by grace we have become His sons and daughters through faith in Christ, and no matter how far any of us have strayed from the Lord, He is always ready and willing to bring His lost sheep back into the fold, and by His grace will even reward us as well when we die to self and live for Him.

-Heavenly Father, thank You for the beautiful reminder in the book of Ruth, that no-one is outside Your offer of salvation, and that no matter how far we have strayed away from Your loving arms, You are ready and willing to bring us back into fellowship with Yourself.
-We praise and thank You that no one is beyond redemption and no matter how far we have strayed You are ready and willing to open Your arms of love to the prodigal.
-Thank You for Your goodness and grace and pray that many who have wandered far from You would find their hope in Jesus – in Whose name we pray, AMEN.
+Heavenly Father, thank You for the beautiful reminder in the book of Ruth, that no one is outside Your offer of salvation, no one is beyond redemption, and that no matter how far someone has strayed away from Your loving arms, You are ready and willing to bring them back into fellowship with Yourself.
+Thank You for Your goodness and grace.
+I pray that many who have wandered far from You, would come back to You and find their hope in Jesus anew.
+In Jesus' name, AMEN.